mathigon/textbooks/content/circles-and-pi/content_de.md

 ---
 > id: ellipses

-### Ellipses
+### Ellipsen

-An ellipse just looks almost like an “elongated circle”.
+Eine Ellipse sieht nur fast wie ein "länglicher Kreis" aus.
 In fact, you could think about it as a circle with _two centers_ – these are called __focal points__.
 Just like every point on a circle has the same distance from its center, every point on an ellipse has the same _sum of distances_ to its two